 Additionally, the wholesale contracts provide that "Additions to Reserves" may be charged to the wholesale customers should the District need to replenish its General Reserve level.
-In FY2017-18, FY2018-19, FY2019-20, and FY2020-21, the charges for additions to reserves to the wholesale customers was \$350,000.
+Since fiscal year 2017-18, the charges for additions to reserves to the wholesale customers was \$350,000.